SumoLogic/sumologic-documentation/docs/search/copilot.md

         allowfullscreen
         />

+Scenario: We receive a Sumo Logic alert about AWS CloudTrail access keys being leaked outside our organization and use Copilot to investigate.

-1. First, we select the data source for AWS audit logs.
+1. First, we select the data source for AWS CloudTrail audit logs.
 1. Launch our log investigation by clicking the AI-suggested insight `Count logs by eventname`, which translates the insight to a log query and renders results.
 1. Refine query by applying the suggestion `Count logs by eventname, access key and sourceIp`.
 1. Filter for Create and Authorize events, as attackers often create new resources during a breach.
 We find an anomaly with `AuthoritySecurityGroupIngress` events.